 - 1. When CMDLINE is set to TOP, BOTTOM, or OFF, no XEDIT status area is displayed. - 2.
 Before setting CMDLINE OFF, you should establish a method of resetting the CMDLINE, perhaps by setting a PF key or through the use of a prefix macro, if you wish to use the command line again. - 3.
-The command line can not be overlayed by a reserved line unless it is first set OFF. - 4.
+The command line cannot be overlayed by a reserved line unless it is first set OFF. - 4.
 If CMDLINE ON is in effect and you split the screen vertically (see SET SCREEN), only one line is available as a command line when two views are adjacent.
 However, when you return to a single screen, both lines are again available.
-SET CMDLINE ON is invalid when issued from a vertical split screen. - 5.
+SET CMDLINE ON is invalid when issued from a vertical split - 5.
 With CMDLINE TOP and the default SET MSGLINE setting (line 2), a message overlays the command line, including the arrow.
 You must press the CLEAR key (or any key that does not produce a message) to restore the command line.
-To avoid this situation, assign the message line to line 1 or line 3 (see SET MSGLINE) when using CMDLINE TOP.
+To avoid this situation, assign the message line to line 1 or line 3 (see SET MSGLINE) when using CMDLINE TOP. - 6.
+When SET CMDLINE is entered with the ON, TOP, or BOTTOM operands, the cursor will be positioned in the first column of the command line.